rangle/radius-tracker/src/docs/editorial_policy.md

 ## Project name

-Within the documentation, the project is referred to as "Tracker" — capitalized, and omitting the article, except for the main title where it is referred to as "Radius Tracker".
+Within the documentation, the project is referred to as "Tracker" — capitalized, and omitting the article, except for the main title, and SEO metadata where it is referred to as "Radius Tracker".
 Articles should be used as appropriate when referring to Tracker-related things, e.g., "See the Tracker report".